 Remember those Agony Aunt columns in teen magazines, where an anxious 14-year-old writes in saying they hate their spots and that they’ve tried everything?
 And the Agony Aunt replies that they shouldn’t worry about it, that most likely no-one else has even noticed them?
 Well, Colombians HAVE noticed them, and they’re also talking about them with their sister, aunt, mother-in-law, best friend and boyfriend’s cousin on the phone after you’ve gone.

 But it’s not just Colombian culture.
 I’ve lived in Argentina and Mexico, and it was the same.
 In Argentina, I was once advised by a concerned, middle-aged lady in an elevator (who was evidently zooming in on my spots) to eat less chocolate.
-I half-grimaced-half-smiled, but inside 19-year-old me was screaming “I’VE HAD SPOTS SINCE I WAS 13, IT’S NOT THE CHOCOLATE!!!!“.
-In Mexico, I put on a bit of weight and my colleagues remarked, “You know what?
+I half-grimaced-half-smiled, but inside, 19-year-old me was screaming “I’VE HAD SPOTS SINCE I WAS 13, IT’S NOT THE CHOCOLATE!!!!“.
+When I was living in Mexico, I gained a bit of weight and my colleagues remarked, “You know what?
 You’re fatter!”.
-23-year-old me considered this, and came to the conclusion “….meh… who cares?
+23-year-old me considered this, and came to the conclusion “meh… who cares?
 Chicken in mole sauce is sooo worth it!”

 Eventually, I developed a thick skin.
 I’m 32 and I still get spots.
 I don’t wax my top lip.
-And yes, I’ve put on 10lbs since moving to Bogota.
+And yes, I’ve gained 10lbs since moving to Bogota.
 Who cares?
-I know that Colombians care and I know that they mean well, but I’m ok!
-I’m fine with my barely-there lady-tache, I have a good foundation and I love eating Buffalo Wings in teriyaki sauce.
+I know Colombians care and I know they mean well, but I’m ok!
+I’m fine with my barely-there lady-tache, I have a good foundation for my skin and I love eating Buffalo Wings in teriyaki sauce.
 So I’ve decided: the next time I’m in a salon here in Bogota and someone offers to help me out with my moustache, I shall adopt my most severe Salvador Dalí expression and reply: “No thank you, I’ve been working hard on this moustache and I’m actually quite proud of it.”